 Nitrogen, phosphorus, and potassium are the main components of soil fertilizer.
 These methods isolate each nutrient from the soil into a solution that can be analyzed using turbidity and color to determine the concentration of nutrients present in the soil sample.
 Knowing present concentration informs environmental scientists of a nutrient deficiency or surplus in soils used to support plant production, and also provides general insight into basic biogeochemical cycles of an ecosystem.

 Principles: When chemically isolated from soil, nutrients can be detected using this technique.
-Each nutrient is extracted with a chemical extractant that will bind the nutrient of interest.
-Once extracted from soil, each nutrient can be combined with a known reagent that causes the nutrient solution to change to a nutrient-specific color, with a darker color indicating increased concentration of the nutrient.
+Nitrogen and phosphorus are extracted with a chemical extractant that will bind the nutrient of interest.
+Once extracted from soil, each nutrient can be combined with a known reagent that causes the nutrient solution to change to a nutrient-specific color in a linear relationship, with a darker color indicating increased concentration of the nutrient.
 To analyze the concentration of each nutrient, a chemical reagent will be used to color each sample with an increase in color intensity indicating increased concentration of the nutrient.

 In the high and medium-range nitrate tests, cadmium metal is used to reduce nitrates (NO3-) to Nitrites (NO2-).
 The cadmium is contained in the Nitraver 5 (high and medium range) and Nitraver 6 (low range) powder pillows.